ProprioCS/Provia.Documents/Service Tickets.md

 ## **Field interface (not necessarily an actual NetSuite user)**

-The Field interface is a Suitelet which does not require a login, and uses a Restlet to retrieve and submit data to the dealer’s NetSuite instance.
+The Field interface is a Suitelet which does not require a login, and uses a Restlet to retrieve and submit data to the dealer's NetSuite instance.
 This allows the installers (and perhaps service providers) using the field interface to not be actual Netsuite users with a login.

 We do not have screen grabs of it currently - it was done late in the former project and not documented, so as not to share it with you know who.

 **Viewing assigned Work Order Events for a given day**

-When the Orion icon is tapped on the device, it will load a list of the Events that device is assigned to for the current day.
+When the Provia icon is tapped on the device, it will load a list of the Events that device is assigned to for the current day.
 The date can be changed to provide a view of past or future days.
 The Events are listed in Stop Number order.
 Tapping an Event will load all of its data, including:

 - Basic information about the Work Order, Event, Sales Order, Customer Location(s) and Contact(s).